oracle-quickstart/oci-digital-assistant-external-services/README.md

 1. From Oracle Cloud Infrastructure **Console/Resource Manager**, create a new stack.
 1. Make sure you select **My Configurations** and then upload the zip file downloaded in the previous step.
 1. Set a name for the stack and click Next.
-1. Set the required variables values and then Create.
+1. Set the required variables values and then click Create.
     ![create stack](images/create_stack.gif)

-1. From the stack details page, Select **Plan** under **Terraform Actions** menu button and make sure it completes successfully.
+1. From the stack details page, click **Terraform Actions**, and then click **Plan**.
+Ensure that the action completes successfully.
     ![plan](images/plan.png)

-1. From the stack details page, Select **Apply** under **Terraform Actions** menu button and make sure it completes successfully.
+1. From the stack details page, click **Terraform Actions**, and then click **Apply**.
+Ensure that the action completes successfully.
     ![Apply](images/apply.png)

-1. To destroy all created artifacts, from the stack details page, Select **Destroy** under **Terraform Actions** menu button and make sure it completes successfully.
+### Destroying The Infrastructure

+If you later decide to delete the created artifacts, click **Terraform Actions**, and then click **Destroy**.
+Ensure that the action completes successfully.
     ![Destroy](images/destroy.png)

 ## Provision infrastructure using Terraform

-1. Clone repo
+1. Clone this repo

    ```
    git clone git clone git clone git@github.com:oracle-quickstart/oci-digital-assistant-external-services.git
    cd oci-digital-assistant-external-services/deploy/terraform
    ```

-1. Create a copy of the file **oci-digital-assistant-external-services/deploy/terraform/terraform.tfvars.example** in the same directory and name it **terraform.tfvars**.
+1. Create a copy of the **oci-digital-assistant-external-services/deploy/terraform/terraform.tfvars.example** file in the same directory and name it **terraform.tfvars**.
-1. Open the newly created **oci-digital-assistant-external-services/deploy/terraform/terraform.tfvars** file and edit the following sections:
-    * **TF Requirements** : Add your Oracle Cloud Infrastructure user and tenant details:
+1. Open the newly created **oci-digital-assistant-external-services/deploy/terraform/terraform.tfvars** file and add your Oracle Cloud Infrastructure user and tenant details to the TF Requirements section.

         ```
            #*************************************